Sofa vs Couch Difference in the Office and How to Choose the Right One

 • Guides

 When furnishing an office, even small choices can shape the way people experience the space.
-One common question is sofa vs couch — which works better in a professional setting?
+One common question is sofa vs couch difference — which option works better in a professional setting?
 The answer depends on how you want the workplace to feel.
 A sofa can create a polished impression in a reception area, while a couch might bring comfort and ease to an employee lounge.
-This guide explains the differences and helps you decide which option best fits your office.
+This guide explains the key differences and helps you decide which option best fits your office.

 Design and Structure